LocalDataBase/BTX/README.md

 ## What is this addon for?

-**Blender Batch Texture Exporter** addon allows you to export textures from selected objects in a scene, copying or creating symlinks to the textures in a specified directory.
+**[<ins>Blender</ins>](https://www.blender.org/) Batch Texture Exporter** addon allows you to export textures from selected objects in a scene, copying or creating symlinks to the textures in a specified directory.
 Perfect for asset management and sharing projects with clean texture organization!

 - **Texture Tracking**
   Creates symlinks that point to original texture locations, helping you: